hernandezb3/llama-on-uconn-hpc/README.md

 [XQuartz](https://www.xquartz.org) is the X11 Window System for MacOS.
 The X11 Window System requirements will vary by OS and by computer.
 Some Windows users may need to install [VcXsrv] (https://sourceforge.net/projects/vcxsrv/) while Linux users don't need to install an X11 Window System.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

-### Transfer Files
-FileZilla is a File Transfer Protocol (FTP) allowing files to be transferred between your computer and HPC over the internet.
-The Python script and the files it references need to be transferred to HPC.
-Note that since the transfer occurs over the internet, you need to be connected to the UConn network (see Connect to a VPN above).

-Following the steps [here](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) download FileZilla

-* __Step B:__ Open FileZilla and click the Site Manager icon to connect to HPC
-* __Step C:__ Transfer these files to your HPC account:
-    - classify_with_ollama.py
-    - test_ollama.py
-    - requirements.txt
-    - library
-        - fit.py
-        - secrets.py
-        - start.py
-    - data
-        - test_prompt.csv
-        - test_data.csv

 ### Login to HPC
 Login to HPC uses a Secure Shell (SSH) protocol, a method for secure remote login between your computer and HPC.
 MacOS and Linux OS users can login to HPC using the default Terminal application.

 For Windows OS, [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol and has a different process for logging in.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

-* __Step D:__ Login to Storrs HPC from a MacOS computer by running the following in Terminal:
+* __Step B:__ Login to Storrs HPC from a MacOS computer by running the following in Terminal:
 ```
 # login to hpc
 # replace netid with your personal NetID